MicrosoftDocs/architecture-center/docs/framework/security/identity.md

 ---
-title: Optimizing Cloud Costs
-titleSuffix: Optimizing Cloud Costs
+title: Identity management for your workload
-description: Describes how to best take advantage of the benefits of the cloud to minimize your cost.
+description: Describes how to manage identities in your workload.
 author: david-stanford
 ms.date: 11/01/2019
 ms.topic: article